urbapetr/2021-hw02-text/README.md

 $ java -jar application.jar --file /example/path/duplicities.txt similar
 Distance of 9
 This is a single line! ~= This is another one!

+# Duplicates and Unique lines together are invalid
+$ java -jar application.jar --file /example/path/duplicities.txt -d - u
+Distance of 9
+Invalid combination of options was used! # std err
+# Application usage should follow
 ```